Solar Power Technologies that rocked it in 2022

 Their bold goals have seen them supercharge their energy development as they aim to quadruple their renewable energy capacity by 2030.
 During the first 9 months of this year, the country added 8.8GW of solar energy.
 Going into 2022, India will be faced with the biggest demand for energy across the globe, with its huge uptake in industrialization, as well as increasing economy and population.

-Here are the top developments we saw in 2020 that are likely to drive growth in the solar energy sector in the years to come.
+Here are the top developments that are likely to drive growth in the solar energy sector in the years to come.

 Insolight panel coating